jose-camilo-palacio-constain/head-md-time-in-time-out/README.md

 ## QUESTIONS:
 How would you draw or represent these nonlinear forms of representation about time: cyclic time, spiral time, and time represented through mazes?

-## SHAPES OF TIME / STRUCTURE:

-- I am in the countryside in the middle of the night and a light appears on the horizon, it is like a flame dancing in the wind, it is a guaca!
-I have decided to look for it and find the treasure hidden in it!
+Connect the stories about the guacas with the three forms of non-linear representation of time.
+Tell a story: I am in the field, and a light appears on the horizon, it is like a flame dancing in the wind, then I decide to follow it hoping to find the treasure.
+Please draw the field using spirals.
+Draw the path you can take..., draw the shape of the light using ..., tell the story and then draw it.

-- Please draw the route you would take to get to the guaca thinking about time in a cyclical, spiral or labyrinth form.
+Spiral mazes.

 ---------------------------------------------------------------------------------------------------------------------------